VanTamNguyen/LearningJava/13_threads.md

     Thread.sleep(60 * 1000); // Sleep 60 seconds
 } catch (InteruptedException e) {}
 ```
-Whe an InteruptedException is thrown?
+When an InteruptedException is thrown?
 When it's interupted before it's wake up time.

+Remember ```sleep()``` method is a static method of class ```java.lang.Thread``` so don't be fool thinking that one thread can put another thread to sleep.

 #### yield()